info@bridgestoragewa.com

 How to Prepare Your Truck For Storage or Long Term Parking

-We don't require any special preparations for trucks stored in our lots, but you'd be wise to take some precautions if you're parking your truck for more than a month.
-It's important to protect your vehicle from the elements, including bugs and critters.
-Here's a checklist of some common sense measures recommended by automotive experts, including the pros at Edmunds.com.
+No need for any special preparations for trucks in our lots, but if your truck's going to be parked for over a month, it's a good idea to take some precautions.
+Shield your vehicle from the elements, including bugs and critters, with these common-sense measures recommended by automotive experts, like the pros at Edmunds.com.

-2. Check for Leaks Check your truck for any leaks or drops from the brakes, transmission, and engine, and repair any leaks you find.
+2. Check for Leaks Examine your truck for leaks from the brakes, transmission, and engine, and fix any leaks you find.

-4. Battery Maintenance Disconnect the battery to prevent battery failure.
-Consider removing the battery and storing it in a battery box.
+4. Battery Maintenance Disconnect or remove the battery to prevent failure.
+Consider storing it in a battery box.

-5. Change the Oil Consider getting the oil changed if you will be storing the vehicle for longer than 30 days.
-Spray lubricant on all exposed metal surfaces in the engine area to protect against rusting and corrosion.
+5. Change the Oil If storing for more than 30 days, get an oil change.
+Spray lubricant on exposed metal surfaces to prevent rust and corrosion.